Wasabi: Taxonomy

 Siebold named Cochlearia (?) wasabi in 1830, noting its use pro condimento or "as a condiment"; however, this is a nomen nudum, and the synonym Eutrema wasabi, published by Maximovich in 1873, is thus an illegitimate name.
 The wasabi plant was first described by Miquel in 1866, as Lunaria (?) japonica, from the type collected by Siebold in Japan, though the precise type locality was not recorded.

 In 1899 Matsumura erected the genus Wasabia, recognising within it the species Wasabia pungens and Wasabia hederaefolia; these are now regarded as synonyms of Eutrema japonicum.
 In 1912 Matsumura recognised the species Wasabia japonica, treating his earlier Wasabia pungens as a synonym.
 In 1930, Koidzumi transferred the wasabi plant to the genus Eutrema, the correct name and author citation being Eutrema japonicum (Miq.)
 Koidz.

 Description

 It has large leaves produced from long, thin stalks.
 They are simple and large, 3-6 in long and 3-6 in wide with palmate veins.

+Flowering

 Wasabi flowers appear in clusters from long stems that bloom from late winter to early spring.

+In Japan, Wasabi begins to flower in January, as cold temperatures cause vernalization (induction of flowering).
+Flowering peaks in April and ends in May.
+Seed pods mature 50–60 days after flowering.
+Wasabi seeds have high dormancy and often fail to germinate.
+In nature the cold winter temperatures break their dormancy, with sprouting beginning in February.